opussf/Ganesha/projects/p01/task.md

 - [ ] Restrict inputs to integers
 - [ ] Use a List to calcuate the LCM
 - [ ] Use sets to calculate the LCM
+- [ ] Handle a 0 being given as either of the inputs
+- [ ] Find and catch other input issues